Does the naked body belong on Facebook? It’s complicated

 “All of a sudden, it was just insane, the negative feedback we got,” she said.
 “Facebook banned my personal account.”

-Robertson said her ban meant she couldn’t delete racist and sexist comments that were posted on her group’s page.
-She got no warning, or reason why she was banned, though she figured it was for nudity.
+She said she got no warning, or reason why she was banned, though she figured it was for nudity.
 That is even though Facebook allows nudity in some cases, including for political activism.

-Other services are dealing with the issue in their own way — Twitter is generally more freewheeling and Tumblr only recently banned adult content — but none have the heft and size of Facebook’s family of services.

-Lori Handler, who works as a “sex and happiness coach,” first found herself in Facebook jail two years ago, when she posted a photo of someone doing naked yoga on her page.
-She couldn’t comment on anything or send private messages.

 Artists have staged protests and pleaded with Facebook.
 Some have found other platforms to show their work, but they say the company’s sheer dominance in online communications makes it difficult to have the same reach.